DailyVanity/react-gravity-forms/tests/readme.md

 For testing we use [jest](http://jestjs.io/) and [@testing-library/react](https://stackoverflow.com/a/74019619/15070611).
 We use @tesing-libary because it is much more powerfull then react-test-renderer and compared to enzyme it's not dead.

+For mocking of fetch we use [jest-fetch-mock](https://github.com/jefflau/jest-fetch-mock) because we are lazy it also allows us to mock the response of multible api endpoints.

 ## folders
 Because with gravityforms you can do alot of things such as conditional form logic and custom confirmation pages.
 We devide these features in their own folder like this